 An easy way to stay organized with this one is to create a payroll calendar with all the important dates and deadlines.
 This will make it so you don’t lose track of important days and will keep you focused on the most vital moments within your payroll period.

 You can use a traditional wall calendar or go for a digital shared calendar with your team.
 Choose whichever is best for you and your business, and let it guide your organization!
+Also, you can choose to implement HR software technology that enables you to organize your payroll, automating and managing everything that affects your employee payment each month.

 2. Create And Maintain A Budget